-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The principal accounting policies adopted are consistent with Note 4 in the financial statements for the year ended December 31, 2023, except for the compliance statement as set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.